dev-dmtrllv/nova-ms/README.md

 * Username: root
 * Password: <whatever password you set during MySQL Server installation>

-At the end of the execution of these sql scripts, you should have installed a database schema named "cosmic".
+At the end of the execution of these sql scripts, you should have installed a database schema named "NovaMS".
 REGISTER YOUR FIRST ACCOUNT to be used in-game by **manually creating** an entry in the table "accounts" in the database with a username and password.